GrandAdmiralCrunch/MicrobiologyExpansion/README.md

 - Each bioscan randomly selects one eligible microbe from the current biome - discovering a new one awards science

 - ## Microbiology Codex UI
-- An in-game codex window that displays all microbes with their icon, category, home planet, description, and science value.
+- An in-game codex window that displays all microbes with their icon, category, home planet, biome(s), description, and science value.

 ## Installation